[cnuk_number number=”(Calls cost 7ppm + network charges) 0843 515 9411″ position=”top” name=”Child Benefit”]

-Although HMRC invest in the very best infrastructure, the sheer scale of the number of claims they have to process every week means that occasionally, something is bound to go wrong.
-If you have been unfortunate enough to be the victim of a mistake that has left you without your Child Benefit payment, speaking to a member of staff through their helpline is likely to help resolve any issues.
+Although HMRC invest in the very infrastructure, the sheer scale of the number of claims they have to process every week means that occasionally, something is bound to go wrong.
+If you have been unfortunate enough to be the victim of a mistake that has left you without your Child Benefit payment, speaking to a member of staff through their Call Forwarding to the Helpline is likely to help resolve any issues.

 In most cases, it can be something as simple as data being input incorrectly (in a change of address or circumstances) that has trigged the problem – and getting your payments back on track should be straightforward once you’ve phoned HMRC.